Meteor-Community-Packages/meteor-autoform/README.md

 };
 ```

-The following properties and functions are available in all hooks when they are called:
+The following properties and functions are available in all submission hooks when they are called.
+This does not include formToDoc, formToModifier, or docToForm.

 * `this.addStickyValidationError(key, type, [value])`: Call this to add a custom validation error that will not be overridden by subsequent revalidations on the client.
 This can be useful if you need to show a form error based on errors coming back from the server, and you don't want it to disappear when fields are revalidated on the client on blur, keyup, etc. The sticky error will go away when the form is reset (such as after a successful submission), when the form instance is destroyed, or when you call `this.removeStickyValidationError(key)` in any hook.
 * `this.autoSaveChangedElement`: The input element that was changed to cause this form submission (if the submission was due to autosave)